Arke-Systems/beacon/test/integration/asset-filters/asset-filters.cs.test.md

 - Because git won't commit an empty directory, I think `FS: 1, FS-Child: 0` is not likely to occur.
 But that is a git limitation, not a limitation of the file system.
 We should support it anyway.

+#### v3

+Feedback is that the current behavior of a `pull` deleting excluded assets is unexpected and not desired.

+These changes are made:

+1. If an excluded assets exists in the filesystem **and** the stack, a `pull` should take no action.
+The previous behavior was to delete the file.

+2. If an excluded asset exists in the filesystem, but **not** in the stack, a `pull` should take no action.
+The previous behavior was to delete the file.

+3. For files, this means an excluded asset will always have `no action`.

+4. If an excluded folder exists in the filesystem **and** in the stack, and if the folder contains no included items, a `pull` should take no action.
+   The previous behavior was to delete the folder and all of its contents.

+5. If an excluded folder exists in the filesystem, but **not** in the stack, and the folder contains items that should be included, a `pull` should delete the contents that are covered by the inclusion filter, but take no action on the folder itself, or any of the folder's other contents.
+The previous behavior was to delete the folder and all of its contents.

+6. If an excluded folder exists in the filesystem, but **not** in the stack, and the folder's contents are also excluded, a `pull` should take no action.
+   The previous behavior was to delete the folder and all of its contents.

 ### Observations